meenabhai-iitbombay/Decrypter-Monoalphabetic-Substitution-Cipher/README.md

 Cryptanalysis
 __Student repository__

-The problem statement is in the accompanying `.pdf`.
+The problem statement is in the accompanying `report.pdf`.

  KEY FORMAT